 The above stated restrictions, provisions, and conditions are an essential part of the rezoning, shall run with the Property, shall bind and benefit the Property Owner, any entity affiliated with it that takes title to the Property, its successors and assigns, and any party in possession or occupancy of the Property or any part thereof, and shall inure to the benefit of and be enforceable by the Town, by and through its duly authorized representatives.
-The provisions of this Agreement are intended to replace the corresponding uses and dimensional requirements of the existing Urban Commercial Zone, but any provision of that underlying zoning district or any other provision of the Code not expressly modified by this Agreement shall remain in full force and effect.
-If any of the restrictions, provisions, conditions or portions of this Agreement are for any reason held invalid or unconstitutional by any court of competent jurisdiction, such portion shall be deemed as a separate, distinct and independent provision and such determination shall not affect the validity of the remaining portions hereof.
+The provisions of this Agreement are intended to replace the corresponding uses and dimensional requirements of the existing Urban Commercial Zone, but any provision of that underlying zoning district or any other provision of the restrictions, provisions, conditions or portions of this Agreement are for any reason held invalid or unconstitutional by any court of competent jurisdiction, such portion shall be deemed as a separate, distinct and independent provision and such determination shall not affect the validity of the remaining portions hereof.